omkarfadtare965/CodeChef/README.md

   ![image](https://github.com/user-attachments/assets/35b9ff9a-1a8a-49a2-9eb4-585df266edc5)

-__TFX production key components:__
+__TFX production components:__
-- The TFX production components are built on top of various open-source libraries, including TensorFlow for data ingestion, TensorFlow Data Validation, TensorFlow Transform, TensorFlow Estimators or Keras models, TensorFlow Model Analysis, TensorFlow Data Validation Outcomes, and TensorFlow Serving.
+- The TFX production components are built on top of various open-source libraries, including TensorFlow Data Validation, TensorFlow Transform, TensorFlow Model Analysis, TensorFlow Data Validation Outcomes, and TensorFlow Serving.
 - ___Data ingestion:___ "ExampleGen" ingests raw data from various sources, such as databases, cloud storage, or local files into the pipeline.
 - ___Data analysis or data validation:___ "StatisticsGen" analyzes the data and generates statistical summaries of the data such as types of features, ranges of numerical features, etc. "SchemaGen" defines the expected structure of the data, including data types, feature constraints, and relationships between features.
 - ___Data transformation:___ "Transform" performs feature engineering(applies transformations to the raw data to create meaningful features for model training) and data preprocessing(categorical encoding, feature scaling, etc.).